Jill Berger, R.N., MSN, MBA, NE-BC

 Berger also mentors and assists individuals in developing research proposals and creating presentations and publications.
 She has published three articles in peer-reviewed journals, presented numerous educational offerings and posters locally and regionally, and presented posters and papers at two national conventions.

 Berger graduated from Norton School of Nursing in 1975 and went on to earn a Bachelor of Science degree in nursing from Bellarmine College in 1981.
-She graduated from Bellarmine again in 1988 with a Master of Business Administration and is currently enrolled in the school’s Master of Science in nursing program.
+She graduated from Bellarmine again in 1988 with a Master of Business Administration and in 2012 with a Master of Science in nursing.

 Berger J, Hardin H, Topp R. Implementing a virtual journal club in a clinical nursing setting.
 Journal for Nurses in Staff Development.
 2011;27(3):116-120.